 Perhaps you’re concerned that she is overwhelmed by her emotions, maybe his teachers call with bad news more often than you’d like.

 As parents we naturally worry about our kids.
-That moment when you really notice a change in mood or behavior is especially concerning.
 My first conversation with you is an opportunity to share what's going on with your child.
 Is there trouble at school?
 Loss of friends?
 Is divorce a part of the equation?
 You are the expert on your child.
 Your instincts tell you when something is going on.

 Together, we will work as a team to teach your child self-regulation skills, feelings identification and social skills.
 All key components to living a happy, healthy childhood.
 Reach out and let's get to work!

 Whitney has specialized training in attachment based play therapy to address parent-child relationship issues originating in biological families, foster care, or adoption.
 This approach has proven effective in improving relationships and as a result, the child's behavior.

 Prior to starting my own practice, I taught parenting classes, instructed fellow therapists on the use of attachment based interventions, and formulated and lead social skills groups for children.
 I work with children based on a developmental model, keeping in mind any cognitive or developmental limitations.

 Tell me more:

 Other than your gut instinct (which is a typically a good guide), concerns that may warrant intervention.